 So how can we help our dogs eat at a slower pace?
 Unfortunately, we can’t just sit them down and have a talk about safety.
 But there are some creative ways to help encourage healthy consumption, and with so many options, you’re almost certain to find one your dog enjoys.

-- Slow-Feeder Bowls: There are many different brands of slow-feeder bowls available on the market specifically for dogs that eat too quickly.
+- Slow-Feeder Bowls: There are many different brands of slow-feed dog bowls available on the market specifically for dogs that eat too quickly.
 All of them seem to do a great job, but you might want to read reviews to make sure people have had good success using a specific product with a dog similar to yours.
 You can also make your own slow-feeder bowl by using two bowls to feed your dog.
 Take a bowl one or two sizes larger than your dog’s regular dish and set it down flat, then take your dog’s regular dish and place it upside down into the large bowl.
 This will create a gap between the two bowls that you can fill with your dog’s food.
 Since the gap is big enough for your dog to reach the food, but not so big that he can take gulps, he’ll be forced to eat more slowly.

-- Food Puzzles: Food puzzles are another excellent way to slow down your dog’s eating.
+- Food Puzzles: Food puzzle toys are another excellent way to slow down your dog’s eating.
 They are similar to slow-feeders, as they are generally comprised of different nooks and crannies for your dog’s food to fit into, therefore making it impossible for your dog to take large gulps of food.
 There are many different puzzles available, from ones that lie flat on the ground to toys that dispense food while your dog plays with them, and all are viable options.

 - Cookie Sheet or Muffin Pan: Spreading your dog’s food across a cookie sheet makes it very difficult for your dog to gulp down large amounts, especially if you feed kibble.
 Your dog will be forced to take tiny bites and pick up a lot of pieces with his tongue (which takes quite a bit of time), and therefore will eat much more slowly.
 The same goes for using a muffin pan.
 Fill each small muffin cup with a little bit of food, and use the entire pan.
 Even if your dog’s muzzle can reach easily into the cups, the meal will be broken down into smaller portions, and the excessive gulping will be eliminated.